How Glass Is Made

-Sputter coatings designed to increase thermal insulation, such as many Guardian ClimaGuard ® and SunGuard ® coatings, can be applied to surface #2 or #3 (depending on climate).
-ClimaGuard IS-20 is a durable coating that can be applied to the inside glass surface to further insulate IGUs.
+Sputter coatings designed to increase thermal insulation, such as many Guardian ClimaGuard ® and SunGuard ® coatings, can be applied to surface #2 or #3 (depending on coating type and climate).
+ClimaGuard Dry is a durable coating that can be applied to the exterior surface of highly thermally insulated IGUs to avoid forming condensation or to the inside glass surface to further insulate double glazed unites.

 Gas in the interspace

 The resulting hermetically sealed interspace is often filled with especially high thermal insulating inert gas.
 The width of the pane interspace depends on the inert gas that is used.
 Argon is used most often, krypton more rarely.
 To reach its optimum thermal insulation efficiency, argon needs an interspace of 15 - 18 mm; krypton needs only 10 - 12 mm for better insulating results.
 The interspace is usually filled to 90% capacity.
 Krypton is many times more expensive than argon since it is more rare.

 Especially for projects where sustainability certification is a priority, triple-glazing (using 3 glass lites) enhances thermal insulation performance even further.

 Sound is normally transported both through the air and through solid objects.
 The intensity of the variability in pressure is called sound pressure, and can be extremely variable, from the ticking of a clock to the crack of a gunshot.
 Three methods are used to control a wide variety of sounds: